 Posted 9:42 a.m.
 Monday, Aug.
 30, 2021

-COVID-19 is affecting everyone differently.
-As you return to campus and begin gathering in groups, you may feel anxiety, uncertainty, sadness, anger, grief, or other feelings.
+As you return to campus this fall and begin managing a new classload, schedule and relationships, you may feel stress, anxiety, fear, uncertainty or other feelings.

-Take a look at the coping strategies below that can help you understand your feelings and manage them during this challenging time, courtesy of counselors at the UW-La Crosse Counseling and Testing Center.
+Take a look at the coping strategies below that can help you reduce stress, understand your feelings and manage them in a healthy way, courtesy of counselors at the UW-La Crosse Counseling and Testing Center.

 - Practice self-care and self-compassion.
 Check-in with your body and what you need.
 Is it more sleep?
 Less stress?
 More energy?
 Try creating a routine before going to sleep to foster restful sleep, eat things that fuel your body, and take breaks to do things you enjoy.
 Be gentle with yourself and practice compassionate self-talk by talking to yourself how you would talk to someone you love.

 - Connect.
-Find meaningful ways to connect with others while physically distancing — handwrite and send a letter to a loved one or call a friend.
+Find meaningful ways to connect with others — handwrite and send a letter to a loved one, call a friend or join a new group.
 It may be helpful to think of one person you can intentionally reach out to or connect with each day.

 - Acknowledge what you can and cannot control.
-During this unpredictable and ever-changing time, it is common to focus on circumstances outside of your control.
-Intentionally take time each day to name what is within your control such as following recommended precautions, self-care activities, and filtering of social media and news.
+It is common to focus on circumstances outside of your control.
+Intentionally take time each day to name what is within your control such as how you respond to a situation, whether you choose to engage with someone, how much you prioritize self-care, or the amount of social media you absorb.

 - Get physical activity.
 Even if it is just for 10-20 minutes, make a point to move.
 Take a walk outside, practice yoga and stretch.